House of Romanov: Romanov family jewelry

+Most of the treasures are in the diamond fund of Russia and are the most expensive exhibits in museums.
 The collection of jewels and jewelry collected by the Romanov family during their reign are commonly referred to as the "Russian Crown Jewels" and they include official state regalia as well as personal pieces of jewelry worn by Romanov rulers and their family.
 After the Tsar was deposed and his family murdered, their jewels and jewelry became the property of the new Soviet government.
 A select number of pieces from the collection were sold at auction by Christie's in London in March 1927.
 The remaining collection is on view today in the Kremlin Armoury in Moscow.

 On 28 August 2009, a Swedish public news outlet reported that a collection of over 60 jewel-covered cigarette cases and cufflinks owned by Grand Duchess Vladimir had been found in the archives of the Swedish Ministry for Foreign Affairs, and was returned to the descendants of Grand Duchess Vladimir.
 The jewelry was allegedly turned over to the Swedish embassy in St. Petersburg in November 1918 by Duchess Marie of Mecklenburg-Schwerin to keep it safe.
 The value of the jewelry has been estimated at 20 million Swedish krona (about 2.6 million US dollars).

-Heraldry

-Smaller coat of arms (elements)

-The centerpiece is the coat of arms of Moscow that contains the iconic Saint George the Dragon-slayer with a blue cape (cloak) attacking golden serpent on red field.

-The wings of double-headed eagle contain coat of arms of following lands: